 The staff and management have a sound understanding of their key roles and responsibilities regarding safeguarding.
 The setting meets the safeguarding and welfare requirements of the Early Years Foundation Stage.
-Management follow robust recruitment to make sure all adults working with the children undergo vetting to check their suitability.
+Management follow robust recruitment to make sure all adults working with the children undergo vetting to check and confirm their suitability.
 The staff fully understand child protection procedures to help safeguard children and maintain mandatory documentation appropriately.
 The majority of staff are qualified and undertake some training to develop their skills and knowledge.
 For example, some staff have recently attended chid protection training.
-However, performance management is inconsistent.
-While some staff have appraisals and there are staff and management meetings, the manager has not had a formal appraisal for some time.
+However, performance management is in the early stages.
+There are staff and management meetings and the manager has started to look at systems for all staff and herself.
 This has an impact on how well she is able to identify priorities for improvement which will have a positive outcome for the children.

 Self-evaluation and monitoring of the provision are not used to their full effect to clearly identify strengths and weaknesses in the setting.
-This means they do not always target specific areas to improve, including the organisation of resources, in order to enhance children's experiences.
-For example, staff have not asked parents to complete questionnaires for some time in order to seek their views in a formal way.
+This means they do not always target specific areas to improve, in order to enhance children's experiences.
+For example, staff have not asked parents or children to complete questionnaires for some time in order to seek their views in a formal way.
 They do speak to them informally, which is a positive aspect of their partnership working.
 However, this inconsistent approach hinders successful improvement in the leadership and management of the setting.
 The setting has made some improvements since their last inspection.

 They have strong partnerships with external agencies and links with schools.
 This helps to support children's safety and welfare in the early years age range, as well as their learning and development.
-Staff have a satisfactory knowledge and understanding of the Early Years Foundation Stage and its links with playwork, to support young children's learning and development appropriately.
+Staff have a good knowledge and understanding of the Early Years Foundation Stage and its links with playwork, to support young children's learning and development appropriately.
 Staff carry out daily risk assessments of the environment and have thorough procedures for school collections to safeguard children's welfare.
-The staff identified a priority for improvement regarding the provision of food, following discussion with parents.
-They now use an external catering company to provide all the snacks.